Minimum Wage in Indonesia – frequently Asked Questions

 Are governmental bodies, employer and/or trade union representatives involved in minimum wages setting?

-The Governor of each province decides the minimum wage rates based on recommendation and proposal from the Wages Provincial Council in order to determine Provincial Minimum Wages; and from the Mayor of District/City and or from District Wages Council to determine District/City Minimum Wages.
+According to Government Regulation No.78 Year 2015 on Wages, the Governor will have the authority to decide the Minimum Wage without any recommendation from Wage Council, unlike before where each province decides minimum wage rates based on recommendation and proposal from the Wages Provincial Council in order to determine Provincial Minimum Wages; and from the Mayor of District/City and or from District Wages Council to determine District/City Minimum Wages.

 How are upratings (adjustments) of minimum wages decided upon?